githubhelp/otherwip/_includes/step/rpi-uart.md

     sudo nano /boot/cmdline.txt

-If this file contains the following text it should be removed / deleted,
+If the one line in this file contains the following block of text it should be removed / deleted,

     console=ttyAMA0,115200kgdboc=ttyAMA0,115200